diogob/postgres-copy/README.md

 end
 ```

-This will add the aditiontal class methods to your model:
+This will add the additional class methods to your model:

 * copy_to
 * copy_to_string